cjh-cloud/cjh-cloud/README.md

 ## I'm a DevSecOps Engineer and former IIoT Engineer

-- 🕹️ I’m working on building keyboard peripherals with Eletron, Johnny-Five and Arduino
+- 🕹️ I’m working on building a PWA to connect to an ESP with Bluetooth and Wifi
-- 🔭 I’m currently learning Kubernetes
+- ✏️ I’m currently learning Kubernetes
-- 🥅 2021 Goals: Get my T̶e̶r̶r̶a̶f̶o̶r̶m̶ ̶A̶s̶s̶o̶c̶i̶a̶t̶e̶ ̶C̶e̶r̶t̶i̶f̶i̶c̶a̶t̶e̶  and AWS DevOps Professional Certificate
+- 🥅 2022 Goals: Get my AWS DevOps Professional Certificate
 - 🌯 Fun fact: I love breakfast burritos

 <br />